 Herbal Cooling Mist

 Apply this mist on sunburns or whenever in need of a little cooling off.
-Aloe Vera and Lavender offer immediate relief to sunburns and other skin discomforts, shorten healing times, and are soothing, Peppermint is cooling and refreshing, and Green Tea helps reduce inflammation, redness, and the adverse effects of UV radiation exposure.
+Aloe Vera and Lavender offer immediate relief to sunburns and other skin discomforts, shorten healing times, and are soothing, Peppermint is cooling and refreshing, and Green Tea helps reduce swelling and redness.

 - 4 oz distilled water